 A glass of bubbly in hand, a goodie bag filled with wedding favours and chats with plenty of wonderful wedding suppliers whilst looking at some amazing wedding dresses.
 Made our first day at The National Wedding Show great and we wanted to share with you the best bits from our first day.

 The UK’s biggest wedding show returns to London, Birmingham and Manchester!
 Try, buy, book and hire all you need for your special day with hundreds of the finest wedding suppliers including wedding venues, florists, beautiful bridal-wear, stationery and stylish menswear at The National Wedding Show!

-We’ve teamed up with the National Wedding Show to bring you special discount code ‘GFBL’ for exclusive savings on your tickets.
+We’ve teamed up with the National Wedding Show to bring you special discount code ‘GFB10’ for exclusive savings on your tickets.
 Find out more and get your tickets for the National Wedding Show now…

 The best of the UK’s wedding suppliers were celebrating this month at The 2014 Wedding Industry